Tools4everBV/HelloID-Conn-Prov-Target-Authorizationbox/readme.md

 ### Requirements

 - Admin user with API key in 2control.
 (This can cost an extra license, see: https://wiki.2-controlware.com/en/AB-Setup_Administration#authorization-on-swagger)
+- ProcessRequest feature is locked behind a feature flag.
+This has to be activated by 2control, be sure to ask the supportdesk.

 ### Connection settings